ymiyu/FaceStyle/README.md

     python train.py -s la_muse

-The weights saved from training will be saved under the current directory.
+The weights saved from style training will be saved under the current directory.

-The detected face(s) will be saved under "face" folder and the stylized face picture will be save under "transferred" folder.

 Some Examples: